cyb541203/cyb541203.github.io/index.md

-## Egalitarianism, Father, and Technology Enthusiast

-Hello!!
+## Hello!!

 My name is CHOI Yunbum and I studied dynamics as a Research Student in the Department of Architecture at the University of Tokyo.

-My research scope involves structural analysis (but not limited to).
+My research scope involves structural analysis.

 I have been into Machine Learning with python on Nuclear industry and working on some projects.
 I have been striving to build up fun projects based on Data Science(Neural Network) and AR(OpenCV).

-*#technology #innovation #sidehusler*
+*#father #egalitarianism #sidehusler*